 You have been told that you are expecting multiples and that you will need to gain more weight, eat more calories, and possibly expect greater pregnancy symptoms.
 So, how does this affect your exercise routine?
-It means that you need to be educated on what is best for both you and your babies.
+You will need to be educated on what is best for both you and your babies.

 Is exercise safe?